-This field displays the BIOS language version.
+This field displays the BIOS language version and allows you to select the language for the BIOS setup screen.

 Supervisor Password [Disabled] / User Password [Disabled]

 These fields allow you to set passwords.
 To set a password, highlight the appropriate field and press <Enter>.
 Type in a password then press <Enter>.
 You can type up to eight alphanumeric characters.
 Symbols and other characters are ignored.
 To confirm the password, type the password again and press <Enter>.
 The password is now set to [Enabled].
 This password allows full access to the BIOS Setup menus.
 To clear the password, highlight this field and press <Enter>.
 The same dialog box as above appears.
 Press <Enter>.
 The password is set to [Disabled].